Venafi/cert-manager-venafi-demo/README.md

 `make credentials` is included in `make install` scripts, so you can run `make install` if you want setup credentials on new installation.

-# Condor usage scenarios
+# Venafi Cloud usage scenarios

 ## Basic Usage: Requesting a Certificate

 Certificates are requested by creating resource files which contain the information to be included in the certificate as well as a pointer to which issuer should be used to request the certificate.

-An example yaml file for requesting a certificate from Condor is below:
+An example yaml file for requesting a certificate from Venafi Cloud is below:

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1